jsummers/deark/readme.txt

      module such as "copy".
   -l
      Don't extract, but list the files that would be extracted.
+  -main
+     Extract only "primary" files (e.g. not thumbnail images).
+  -aux
+     Extract only "auxiliary" files, such as thumbnail images.
   -a, -extractall
      Also extract data that's usually useless.
      Note that, as a general rule, deark doesn't extract the same data twice.